terasoluna-batch/terasoluna-sample/terasoluna-batch-blank_en/readme.txt

    2. Import to Eclipse
       (1) Open Eclipse and select "Import" from the "File" menu.
       (2) The import dialog will appear.
-From the list of import options, select "Existing Projects into Workspace" and then click "Next".
+From the list of import options, select "Existing Maven Projects" and then click "Next".
-      (3) In the new dialog, click on the "Select root directory" radio button and then click the "Browse" button on the right.
+      (3) In the new dialog, click the "Browse" button on the right of "Root directory".
-      (4) Click on the "Finish" button at the bottom of the dialog after confirming "Copy projects into workspace" check box is checked
+      (4) Click on the "Finish" button at the bottom of the dialog after confirming "/pom.xml xxxxxx.yyyyyy.zzzzzz:terasoluna-batch-blank:(version number).jar"
+          check box is checked
 -------------------------------------------------------------------------------
 Copyright 2015 NTT DATA Corporation.